nikolakisp/ublox-demo/README.md

 For example:
 - SPN_BUILDER_SDK: is the SDK directory of the selected builder
 - SPN_PROJECT_DIR: is related to User Directory
+- SPN_OUTPUT_BINARY: is the filename of your generated binary for testing section use.

 Please contact us to get a full list of the Spanner pre-defined environment variables.

 ## Configuration with .spannerci.yml